 - Most TED Talks are edited, lightly but carefully.
-We typically remove the first few sentences of warm-up chatter, and excessive ums and uhs -- but we won't distort the speaker's meaning with an edit.
+We typically remove the first few sentences of warmup chatter, and excessive ums and uhs — but we won't distort the speaker's meaning with our edit.

-- It takes one of our veteran video editors about a full day to edit an 18-minute TED Talk.
+- It takes one of our pro video editors about a full day to edit an 18-minute TED Talk.

-- Almost every TED Talk hosted here has full subtitles and a magical clickable time-coded transcript.
+- Almost every TED Talk hosted on TED.com has full subtitles and a snazzy clickable time-coded transcript.

-- While some of your favorite TED Talks were shot with multiple cameras -- up to 9 -- others are filmed very simply.
+- While some of your favorite TED Talks were shot with multiple cameras — up to nine — others are filmed very simply.
 Next time you watch, count the different shots.

 Explore all the different ways you can experience talks.

 The most popular TED Talks of all time